jeffreypaul15/Sunpy3D/proposal.md

 - I shall also dedicate some time to research more on the 3D figure testing methodlogy.
 - Next, I shall work on structuring the appropriate classes for the package as plots from SunPy as well as PfssPy.
 - The new classes have to be recreated for 3D and this would require vectoring existing code into the new package.
-- I shall begin work on setting up CircleCI for this project, the configuration files would have to be set up accordingly with Tox and `pytest-mpl`.
+- I shall begin work on configuring Tox with `pytest-mpl` for figure testing.

 #### Week 4